 Pursuant to directives from the state of Washington and King County Health authorities, the Clubhouse has temporarily suspended all in-house operations (aside from WeeWACs for full-time families only).
 The WAC Garage is also open.
 All other services are temporarily suspended.

 We are introducing some new options during this time:

 Essential staff will be onsite.
-The current directive is in effect through March 31.
-Realistically, it may last much longer.
+The suspension of WAC Clubhouse operations is in effect until at least May 31.

 Club management and WAC member leaders are committed to taking care of our wonderful WAC team members during this time of uncertainty.
 Through a combination of WAC work hours, PTO, city and state sick and safe time programs, and counseling eligible team members through the newly loosened unemployment application process, we intend to help team members stay as financially whole as possible.
 Thank you to the many of you who have expressed your concern for the WAC’s great staff.

 As things evolve, we will continue to update you through email, on social media, and on our website.
 We understand the closure will have a significant impact on our WAC community and that you will have many questions.
 We kindly ask for your patience as we endeavor to answer them.
 You can reach Member Services at 206.464.3068 or at firstname.lastname@example.org.